jian001qq2/TriviaGame/README.md

 purpose
 To demonstate how well the student(me-the creator of this game) master the new concepts on the setting up timer.Also to refreshing student's skills and memory on using javaScript, jQuery, html, and CSS.

-General descriptions of this game
+General descriptions of the expectation of this game

 1. Creating a trivia game that shows only one question. the next question will show until player answers the current one or the time runs out.